YourAnime-moe/youranime.moe/README.md

 Yes!
 Last big update was in September 2017 and I made the development easier in November 2017.
 I started this project in December 2016, and plan to continue for a couple of years.

+### About Tanoshimu
+This project was originally called *My Akinyele* and was running Rails 4.
+The UI and the code design were terrible so I decided to change everything in January 2017 for the best.
+A big change was the use of Slim and the heavy use of Bootstrap (as well as better overall code architecture).

+In July 2017, I went from Bootstrap to Materialize CSS.
+The transition was nothing short of amazing.
+It's impresive how fuild the CSS transition and translation was.

+Starting October 2017, I started re-visiting a feature I discovered with my [reviews website](https://reviews.herokuapp.com): internal messaging between users.
+Most apps these days have a messaging feature.
+I think this feature will become a requirement very soon.
+I want to add this feature because I want users to be able to share and recommend shows to each other.

+*Please note that the contents (ie: videos) of this application are not available publicly for copyright reasons.
+This application is by all means not built for commercial use.*